efenginfo/appcachejs/README.md

 > <script src="appcache.js"></script>

-Optionally, configure the frequency (in milliseconds) with for checking for updates.
+Optionally, configure the frequency (in milliseconds) for checking for updates.
 The default is 24 hours.

 > appcache.updateCheckFreq = 10000;

-Finally, start the updater which will immediately check for an update and sechedule an update check to occur ever appcache.updateCheckFreq milliseconds.
+Finally, start the updater which will immediately check for an update and sechedule an update check to occur every appcache.updateCheckFreq milliseconds.

 > appcache.startUpdater();